Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Local schema files
 - The _Confluent Schema Registry_

-Kafka Connector allows independent deserialization of keys and values, which means that:
+Kafka Connector enables the independent deserialization of keys and values, allowing them to have different formats.
+Additionally:

-- key and value can have different formats
-- message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
+- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
-- message validation against local schema files must be specified separately for key and value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))
+- Message validation against local schema files must be specified separately for the Kafka key and the Kafka value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))

 > [!IMPORTANT]
 > For Avro, schema validation is mandatory, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.